Micro water jet technology for gentle debridement

 Jet push pressure

 The jet push pressure is the abrasive effect brought about by the water jet of the debritom+.
 It is the force per area which pushes (arrives) on the wound surface.
 The jet push pressure force is dependent on the intensity level selected at the debritom+ and the distance and angle of the handpiece in relation to the wound surface.

 Ordering information and prices debritom+, accessories and consumables

-Prices are quoted per unit, excluding VAT and excluding transport
+Prices are quoted per piece (not per packaging unit), excluding VAT and excluding transport